Biography

 Additional:

-Experience abroad: One year in Southeast Asia
+One year in Southeast Asia

 Birth of a son in 1997

-Creative work in short films and picture stories for Sesame Street NDR from 1997–2000
+Short films and picture stories, NDR Sesame Street 1997–2000

-Design and production of unique textile hand puppets 2002–2019
+Design and production of textile puppets, puppet theater 2002–2019

 Mentor at the art school of the Institute for Child Development with Dr. med.
 Inge Flehmig 2003–2007